 Figures 3-20a through 3-20c are time-series charts that explore the relationship between other factors that can impact riparian vegetation and NDVI for three reaches in the Prado Basin: Chino Creek, Mill Creek, and the SAR.
 The figures show the Average Growing-Season NDVI for 14 defined areas of riparian habitat discussed in Section 3.1 and shown in Figures 3-6, 3-7, and 3-8a through 3-8l.
 Wildfire occurrences, annotated by date, are shown on the charts if their extent intersects with the extent of the defined area of NDVI analysis.
-The most recent wildfire was in 2018 and burned the southern portion of Chino Creek.
-The Chino Creek area, which includes the northern portion of the 2018 wildfire, showed a decrease in the Average Growing-Season NDVI of about 0.05 following the wildfire.
-There are other notable declines in the NDVI for some of the defined areas impacted by the 2007 and 1985 wildfires, and the NDVI for the entire vegetation extent after the 2015 fire which have been described in previous annual reports.
+The most recent wildfire in 2020 burned a large portion of the southern region of Prado Basin.
+The LP area that is within the 2020 wildfire shows a decrease in the Average Growing-Season NDVI of 0.32 following the wildfire.
+There are other notable declines in the NDVI for some of the defined areas impacted by the 1985, 2007 and 2018 wildfires.
+And the NDVI time series for the entire vegetation extent in Figure 3-5 shows declines after the recent 2020 fire, and also after the 2018 and 2015 fires which have been described in previous annual reports.